Latest SeedProd News

 Countdown trimer redirect options

-Now let’s look at the signup form, which our template includes by default.
+Now let’s look at the signup form, which my template includes by default.
 The signup or opt-in form is where you can collect email addresses from visitors who want to join your waiting list.

 Waitlist landing page optin form